perfettiful/TaskHola/README.md

 0. **Login and Configure Expo Account on [Expo](https://expo.dev/)**

 1. **Generaate a Production Build:**
+- Run `npm run build` to create a production build

 2. **Ensure you have your environment variables set for production.**
    - `deploy-exp.yml` workflow uses SSH for deployment, ensure you have the following secrests set in your Github repository: